 Some children with SEND may be identified as requiring an Education, Health and Care Plan (EHCP).
 An EHCP is for children who present with a high level of need across one or more areas and require significant additional support.
-An EHCP creates a picture of the child, their interests, their positive qualities and the nature of their needs and any underlying reasons for such needs.
+An EHCP creates a comprehensive summary of the child, their interests, their positive qualities and the nature of their needs and any underlying reasons for such needs.
 The EHCP seeks to formalise the nature of support and ensure funding and any other requirements are planned for.
 If a child is identified as requiring an EHCP we will work with parents/carers to submit an application for one to the local authority.
 Regarding EHCPs we aim to follow guidance contained within Chapter 11 - The Education, Health and Care Pathway of Wigan Council's High Expectations for All document and within the Special Education Needs and Disability (SEND) Code of Practice (2015).

-Due to the age of our children we also utilise guidance within Chapter 12 - Education, Health and Care (EHC) Early Years Pathway (0-5) of Wigan Council's High Expectations for All document when considering an EHCP application.
-Annual reviews are held for children with EHC plans.
+Families of children with an EHCP will be invited to an annual review to formally assess the child's progress towards the targets identified by their plan and to identify any adjustments that need to be made to the child's plan.
 These involve parents/carers, the SENDCO and other staff from nursery or external professionals may also be present.
 They provide an opportunity to review progress and outcomes relating to the EHCP and set new targets to be worked on which are shared with the local authority.
 We use templates provided from Wigan Council for submitting EHCP requests and for recording annual reviews.